 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where pliniusite typically forms.
+Look in volcanic fumaroles country, the host setting where pliniusite typically forms.
 If you start seeing pyroxene, feldspar in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.